 The COVID-19 pandemic hit like a wrecking ball in mid-March and everyone’s focus shifted.
 On March 4, I led the Public Health Committee as we convened a formal oversight hearing to look at the storm clouds that were just beginning to draw public attention.
 The experts who testified told us to expect that the situation would worsen and that much more was needed from our government.
 Following that hearing, the Senate President appointed me chair of the Senate’s COVID-19 Working Group.
 This was perhaps the most intense time of the entire legislative session, as schools and business closed, supply shortages that nobody previously imagined appeared overnight, and unemployment skyrocketed.
 The working group met daily and quickly formed nine subgroups.
 In addition to chairing the overall working group, I also chaired the Safety Net subgroup, which successfully developed multiple pieces of legislation to protect low-income people during the crisis including a moratorium on evictions and foreclosures and a full slate of spending mandates which were realized in the supplemental budget.

-Although July has traditionally marked the end of the two-year legislative session, there are many issues that cannot wait.
+Although July has traditionally marked the end of formal sessions (where we debate and have roll call votes) in the two-year legislative session, there are many issues that cannot wait.
 The science on climate change is clear, and the damage done largely irreversible.
 The health care gains from telehealth are commonsense and this expanded access to care must be preserved permanently.
 And then we must usher in a single payer system.
 Immigrants must be able to travel safely in the places where they live.
 And so much more.

 I feel this urgency and I know many of my constituents do as well.
 So the work continues.
 We must stay vigilant around COVID-19 priorities, we must finish the massive bills now in conference, and we must pass a budget.